 The Association is generally exempt from Federal income taxes under section 501(c)(3) of the Internal Revenue Code.
 As such, it is exempt from federal income taxes on all but unrelated business income.
 Under the current Internal Revenue Service (IRS) regulations, advertising and other non-exempt revenue earned is subject to unrelated business income tax.
-For the year ended December 31, 2015, the Association had no net unrelated business income.
+For the years ended December 31, 2016 and 2015, the Association had no net unrelated business income.

-However, tax years ended December 31, 2012 through 2014 remain open to examination by the taxing jurisdictions to which The Association is subject, and they have not been extended beyond the applicable statute of limitations.
+However, tax years ended December 31, 2013 through 2015 remain open to examination by the taxing jurisdictions to which The Association is subject, and they have not been extended beyond the applicable statute of limitations.